b9words/praxis/content/curriculum/README.md

-# Praxis Executive Education Curriculum
+# Execemy Executive Education Curriculum

 A comprehensive curriculum for developing world-class CEOs and senior executives.